Joel D. Kopple

 Joel D. Kopple is an American professor, physician, and clinical investigator in medicine, nephrology, nutrition, and public health.
-He is professor at David Geffen UCLA School of Medicine and UCLA Fielding School of Public Health.
+He is a professor at David Geffen UCLA School of Medicine and UCLA Fielding School of Public Health.
 He served from 1982 to 2007 as the chief of the Division of Nephrology and Hypertension at Harbor-UCLA Medical Center.

 Joel D Kopple Awards

 To recognize the contributions of Kopple to advancing the field of Renal Nutrition, the National Kidney Foundation and its Council on Renal Nutrition created the Joel D Kopple Award in Renal Nutrition, which is annually granted to a distinguished individual for their efforts to advance the field of renal nutrition.

 The International Federation of Kidney Foundations has created a separate Joel D. Kopple Award which is given to a person or group that has made a major contribution to the health or well-being of people with or at risk for kidney disease.